Last updated on June 5th, 2023

-Amazon monitors and tracks pricing.
-Then, to become more attractive to customers, they lower their prices a dollar or two below their competitors’.
+Amazon monitors (and other tools) monitors and tracks pricing.
+Then, to become more attractive to customers, they lower their prices a dollar or two below their competitors'.

 This price change achieves two things: it increases traffic on Amazon and cements the marketplace as the site with better deals.
 This psychological pricing is how Amazon remains one of the top marketplaces to date.

 So as a seller, what are the implications of Amazon's prime pricing strategy?
 Why is this so important to know as part of your success on Amazon?
 Well, it's all because of the legendary "buy box."